JeffC25/movie-browser/README.md

 ## Overview

-This app leaverages is a single-page web application that allows users to browse collection of movies and their detail information (duration, released date, overview, trailers, genres, reviews, cast, etc.)
+This app is a web application that allows users to browse collection of movies and their detail information (duration, released date, overview, trailers, genres, reviews, cast, etc.)

 ## Demo